Stock availability

 By doing this mapping session it was quite clear that two main problem areas needed to be looked into.

-With a whopping 38 complaints, lots of people mentioned the lack of any communication once the customer’s orders have been placed.
-Not even a ‘Thank you for your order’ email/text.
+In a 3 month period, there was a whopping 38 complaints, lots of people mentioned the ‘lack of any communication’ once the customer’s orders have been placed.
+Not even a ‘Thank you for your order’ email / text.

-Some people also mentioned that they wouldn’t even receive a date from the postman, the order would just arrive.
+Some people also mentioned that they wouldn’t even receive a date from the Royal Mail, the order would just arrive.

 As a result of this, customers naturally got suspicious thinking HYPE was a scam company.
 Especially for people who have never purchased anything from them previously.